leswright1977/picofont/README.md

 **Why are some characters data longer than others in cmap?**

 I tried to be lean with data.
-Most fonts are 5x7, however some chars have descenders (or tails?), for exmple lower case 'q' (see the spreadsheet)
+Most fonts are 5x7, however some chars have descenders (or tails?), for example lower case 'q' (see the spreadsheet)

 **Why did you not use a nested list of say binary data?**